andywales83/Cartwrights-Jewellery-Goldsmiths/README.md

 4. As a registered user, I want to be able to add and store my personal details for future use on the site.
 5. As a registered user, I want to be able to edit or delete my personal details, should circumstances require it.
 6. As a registered user, I want to be able to see a profile page where I can view my previous orders.
-8. As a registered user, I want to be able to delete my account in full, if I no longer wish to remain a member.

 #### *Site Administrator*